PeerJ/slamscan/README.md

+NOT WORKING!!!!
+---
+We're having an issue getting the clamscan executable to execute in labmda.
+Hopefully will be able to eventually pick this up again and resolve

 S3 LAMbda clamSCAN
 ---
 The goal of this project is to efficiently virus scan files that are uploaded to a s3 bucket and notify the results of the scan.

-This can be achieved in a cost effictive manner using Lambda, NodeJs and Clamscan.
+This can be achieved in a reasonably cost effictive manner using Lambda, NodeJs and Clamscan.

 S3 is configured to call a nodejs handler when a s3 put event is received.
 The nodejs handler calls out to clamscan and then publishes to SNS with the results.
 SNS can be configured to post to a webhook or put in a SQS queue for later processing.

+Unfortunately due to size limitations, its not possible to keep the virus definitions in the package, but rather they need to be uploaded to s3 where the lambda process can then download.
+If you're processing files quite closely together, the lambda container may still be around and so the virus definitions won't need to be re-downloaded.

 Requirements
 ---